ananyagoenka/CS6230-group5/hw1-kcount/README.md

 K-mer counting is a common operation in bioinformatics.
 A K-mer is a substring of length K in the DNA sequence.
 For example, if the DNA sequence is "ACGTACGTACGT" and K=3, then the K-mers are "ACG", "CGT", "GTA", "TAC", "ACG", "CGT", "GTA", "TAC", "ACG", and "CGT".
 The K-mer counting operation counts the number of occurrences of each K-mer in the DNA sequence.

 In this assignment, you will implement a **parallel** K-mer counting program.
 The program will read DNA sequences from a file, count the number of occurrences of each K-mer in the sequences, and output the results.
-The program should be implemented using the C++ programming language and the OpenMP parallel programming framework.
+The program should be implemented using the C++ programming language and the OpenMP/MPI parallel programming framework.